ElJefeDSecurIT/Cyber-Clippy/README.md

 the first 5 people to complete the challenge get chance to win **an ADAFRUIT LOBE KIT WITH A RASPBERRY PI 4!!!!**(https://aka.ms/defcon30lobekit)

-the next 5 to complete the challenge get
+the next 5 to complete the challenge get the undying adulation of fans and maybe a 3 mo. xbox game pass.

 # SHUT UP HOW DO I GET IN THE GAME?!?
 well, there are 50 chances to compete. only 5 will win.